ayushpradhan-dev/Data-Science-and-Analysis-Projects/README.md

-Contains linear regressions examples and k-means clustering with predictive capabilities using sklearn.
+Contains linear regression examples and k-means clustering using sklearn.